 There are many other attractions within a 100km radius of the village, including historic and pretty Stanley and the huge dairy and wind farm at Woolnorth, right on the top left-hand corner of Tasmania.

-Accept Mastercard, Visa, Air conditioning, Baby cot, Bath, BBQ, Boat ramp nearby, Books, CDs, DVDs supplied, Satellite TV, CD/DVD player, High-chair, Full kitchen and laundry facilities, Linen supplied, Wood supplied for log fires, Pets allowed, Wheelchair access design in Downstream unit.
+Accept Mastercard, Visa, Air conditioning, Baby cot, Bath, BBQ, Boat ramp nearby, Books, CDs, DVDs supplied, Satellite TV, CD/DVD player, High-chair, Full kitchen and laundry facilities, Linen supplied, Wood supplied for slow combustion stove, Pets allowed,

 FAMILY FRIENDLY FEATURES;